Hiker who claimed Brian Laundrie sighting near Appalachian Trail says FBI 'took a lot of notes' during meeting

 Dennis Davis, the hiker who claimed he spoke to fugitive Brian Laundrie on Oct.
 2, says the FBI "took a lot of notes" when he met with an agent and North Carolina law enforcement Wednesday.

-Davis claimed in a Saturday interview with Fox News Digital that he was "100%" sure he encountered the fugitive wanted on debit card fraud charges on Waterville Rd around 12:30 ET on the border of Tennessee in North Carolina near the Appalachian Trail.
+Davis claimed in a Saturday interview with Fox News Digital he was "100%" sure he encountered the fugitive wanted on debit card fraud charges on Waterville Road around 12:30 ET at the Tennessee-North Carolina state line near the Appalachian Trail.

-The hiker from Florida met with the FBI and Haywood, North Carolina, sheriff's deputies on Wednesday for about 45 minutes to discuss the encounter during which the man Davis believes was Laundrie asked him for directions to California.
+The hiker from Florida met with the FBI and Haywood, North Carolina, sheriff's deputies on Wednesday for about 45 minutes to discuss the encounter.
+During the encounter, the man Davis believes was Laundrie asked him for directions to California.

 "I'd say it was a pretty straightforward meeting," Davis told Fox News Digital.
-"I met with one FBI agent and two…local sheriff's officers.
+"I met with one FBI agent and two … local sheriff's officers.
 We went through the story from top to bottom.
 They obviously asked details about Brian and the vehicle and the overall interaction."

-He added that the agent and deputies "took a lot of notes" and "paid attention" to what he was saying."
+He added that the agent and deputies "took a lot of notes" and "paid attention" to what he was saying.

 Laundrie is a person of interest in the death of his 22-year-old fiancée, Gabby Petito.
 The FBI and local law enforcement discovered her remains in Wyoming last month.